Carbon fibre is the wonder material of the cycling world. Once it was exotic and hugely expensive, now it is commonplace and prices have tumbled.

 This is Ribble’s cheapest carbon fibre model, with a range of options starting at £999 for a Shimano Tiagra group on a carbon fibre frameset designed for taming sportives.
 The benefit of the Bike Builder option is that you can spec exactly what you want.

 Giant offer their amazing TCR in a Tiagra 4700 version.
 The groupset is Tiagra throughout with no cutting corners.
 Giant supply all the contact points, wheels, tyres, stem and seatpost to bring a bike that really impresses both on the spec sheet and out on the road.
+It's currently £300 off, which makes it excellent value.

 The Endurace is Canyon’s bike for riding long distances in comfort, with a more relaxed geometry than the racier Ultimate, and wider tyres also contributing to the smoother ride this model aims to offer.
 You get a full Shimano 105 11-speed groupset with this bike, no shortcuts, even the brake calipers and crankset are 105.
 Quality abounds with Mavic Aksium wheels shod with Continental Grand Prix SL tyres.
 Canyon claims a bike weight of 7.7kg which, if accurate, is a very respectable weight for a bike of this price.